habuka036/wakame-vdc-wiki/en/install-guide.md

 The image should have the following md5 sum.
 We will need it when registering it in the database.

-    55dcc87838af4aa14eb3eb986ea756d3  ubuntu-lucid-kvm-md-32.raw.gz
+    1f841b195e0fdfd4342709f77325ce29  ubuntu-lucid-kvm-md-32.raw.gz

 Now we need to let Wakame-vdc know that it has a machine image to start instances from.
 First of all here's a brief explanation of how Wakame-vdc treats machine images.
 There are two terms we'll need to understand here. **Backup objects** and **machine images**.
 A *backup object* is basically a hard drive image.
 A *machine image* is a backup object that's bootable.
 In case of a linux instance, the *machine image* would hold the root partition.

-To register both the backup object and the related machine image, we will again use the vdc-manage cli but since we are going to run more than one operation now, it's more efficient to call it without arguments.
-This will result in a special shell where we can run vdc-manage commands.
+To register both the *backup object* and the related *machine image*, we will again use the `vdc-manage` cli but since we are going to run more than one operation now, it's more efficient to call it without arguments.
+This will result in a special shell where we can run `vdc-manage` commands.
 This is more efficient because we only need to establish a connection to the database once and can then feed many commands through it.

     /opt/axsh/wakame-vdc/dcmgr/bin/vdc-manage

-First of all we need to tell Wakame-vdc how we are storing these backup objects.
+First of all we need to tell Wakame-vdc how we are storing these *backup objects*.
 We are currently just keeping them on the local file system.
-Let's tell Wakame-vdc about that.

     backupstorage add \
       --uuid bkst-local \